kryptonsyndicateOfficial/learn-hacking-with-krypton/README.md

 ## 🚀 What You’ll Find Here
 - Learning Roadmaps
-- Tools & Scripts (for beginners)
+- Tools & Scripts
 - Notes from our study sessions
-- Challenges & labs (coming soon)
+- Challenges & labs

 ## 💡 Join the Mission
 We protect — not destroy.
 Learn.
 Code.
 Defend.